RazoBeckett/Basic-C-Programs/README.md

 # Basic-C-Programs
 These are basic C programs which i made ...
-You Can Use them can make changes its copyright free.
+You Can Use them ;
+can make changes its copyright free;